 What’s the first thing you think of when you think of Colombia?
 If I had to guess it is probably cocaine (unfortunately) and coffee.
 Thankfully, Colombia’s sad past is slowly fading away.

-Much of the coffee produced in Colombia is exported all over the world due to its fantastic flavour and excellently harvested beans.
+Colombians export all over the world much of the coffee produced in the country due to its fantastic flavour and excellently harvested beans.
 Colombian coffee is known across the world for being rich in taste and a favourite of many coffee drinkers.
 Recently, I checked out a local coffee farm in the popular tourist town of Salento and got to see firsthand how the natives process it.
 It was an enlightening experience and it gave me a greater appreciation for the coffee I drink most mornings.

 Beyond that, there are plenty of local cafes across the country to enjoy a fresh brewed Colombian cup of Joe.